xmtp/XIPs/XIPs/xip-36-frames-support.md

 />
 ```

-We have developed a prototype implementation of a rendering helper library [here](https://github.com/xmtp/xmtp-web/tree/main/packages/frames-client).
+For a prototype implementation of a rendering helper library, see this [frames-client](https://github.com/xmtp/xmtp-web/tree/main/packages/frames-client) in the **xmtp-web** GitHub repo.

 ### Interaction

-When a user clicks a button in a Frame, the application POSTs a signed message to the frame URL (or a different URL specified in the initial frame by the `post_url` tag).
+When a user clicks a button in a Frame, the app POSTs a signed message to the Frame URL, or a different URL specified in the initial Frame using the `post_url` tag.

 This is an example Farcaster Frame payload: